 Port of Newcastle has lodged a proposal with the NSW Department of Planning, Industry and Environment seeking approval for the expansion.

 Port of Newcastle has been operating the Mayfield Cargo Storage Facility since July 2017.
 It comprises 12 hectares of open-air storage for a range of cargo, including breakbulk, project, general and containerised cargoes.

 Port of Newcastle Mayfield Services Project

-A new electrical switching substation is due to be commissioned by June 2020, in preparation for increased capacity needs of the proposed Mutli-purpose Deepwater Terminal.
+A new electrical switching substation is due to be commissioned later in 2020, in preparation for increased capacity needs of the proposed Mutli-purpose Deepwater Terminal.